tushartushar/taksidiotis/guide.md

 ## History

 ## Restaurants/Travernas
-Treat yourself with ice cream and waffles at "byffala gelato" in the sunny Glyfada.
+Treat yourself with some ice cream and waffles at "buffala gelato" in the sunny Glyfada.

 ## Bars